bitwig/bitwig-extensions/doc-source/Vault/Apex.md

 ## Faders

 The faders control the track volume.
-The last motorFader controls the master track volume.
+The last fader controls the master track volume.